williamwissemann/foundation/README.md

 ## WISHLIST

 * [ ] Add option to run tests for all projects in *./packages*
-* [ ] Add a make command the mimics a pipeline to the cookiecutter templete
+* [ ] Add a make command the mimics a pipeline to the cookiecutter template
 * [ ] Create a update package helper to resync with template
+* [ ] Create a docker workflow similar to record_keeper
 * [ ] Cleanup readme